 Eskom supplies electricity in Mafube L.M.
-An alternative energy source is not available, only a few households have solar geysers.
-Mafube Local Municipality with be Conduction, a research on the availability of alternative energy source.
+An alternative energy source has not been exploited, only a few households have solar geysers.

 Installation of solar geysers in households, schools, early childhood development centres, and clinics will save the much needed energy, for developing our towns and cities.
 Mafube Local Municipality will also look in the option of installing solar streets lights, in the newly established townships.